Self-Worth

 I am a wanderer, belonging to none,

-Roaming the earth under the radiant sun.
+roaming the earth under the radiant sun.

 No worldly possessions tie me down,